Wednesday, June 26, 2019

 Remembering My Father

 It might have been a hot and humid July night, in 1942, with air so thick you could climb it.
 Gnats came out in numbers sufficient to postpone the Dodger game.
 Now they covered the window of my father’s corner drugstore.
 The Ex-Lax sign disappeared behind a swarm of thousands.
-An agitated crowd gathered as if this was IT.
+An agitated crowd gathered as if this was the end.
 The Orson Welles-staged radio invasion of aliens was still on their minds.
 German U-boats had been spotted off Rockaway Beach.
 My father, in his equanimity, quieted their apprehension.
 I witnessed him speak a few words with a reassuring grace in his manner which scattered the insects and sent the folks home settled, or so it seemed to this nine year-old kid.

 There was something of the earth, an elemental knowing in my father.
 The air around him was a shaman's air of vapors escaped from apothecary jars, macerating leaves and aromatic oils as though he possessed an internal mortar and pestle ever at work grinding course matter into fine powder.
 He carried that breath of botanicals on his body, his overcoat, into my memory.